Get free quotes for insulation

 There’s a pretty unfortunate problem associated with spray foam insulation – bad smells, or more specifically, a fishy odour that seems to hang around for months after installation.

-Whilst definitely an unpleasant experience for homeowners, the issue is thankfully rare.
+Whilst definitely unpleasant, the issue is thankfully rare.

 For those unlucky enough to suffer from this, the cause is usually the fault of the installer.
 If they’ve applied the spray foam either too thickly, or too quickly, the reaction that causes the spray foam to expand properly is interrupted.